tomsquest/intellij-master-presentation/README.md

-# Intellij IDEA Master - Presentation
+# :trophy: Intellij IDEA Master - Presentation

 A small and fun challenge around Jetbrains Intellij IDEA.
 The idea is to increase proficiency by mastering the keyboard and giving some tips about the editor, settings and plugins.